-The National Survey of IR Offices is a nationally representative, longitudinal study of the function of institutional research (IR) in higher education.
+The National Survey of IR Offices is a nationally representative, longitudinal study of the institutional research (IR) function within U.S. higher education institutions.

 This project, which began in 2015, seeks to better understand and improve IR office operations, which support the efficiency and effectiveness of data-informed decision making in higher education.

 2021 AIR National Survey of IR Offices Briefs

 The 2021 AIR National Survey of IR Offices attempted to survey IR office leaders at more than 3,000 postsecondary degree-granting institutions.
 Institutions of all sectors, types of control, and sizes were included in the sample.
 In total, responses were collected from 1,142 institutions, and 554 of those institutions completed the survey in full.